 This date is Hairstylist Appreciation Day, and The Registry looks briefly at the heritage of African American hair.

-Around 1441 when African slaves were brought west through the "Middle Passage," they were confronted with their first loss of identity.
-It was then that the only identity they had, was stripped from them.
+Around 1441, when African slaves were brought west through the "Middle Passage," they were confronted with their first loss of identity.
+It was then that their only identity was stripped from them.
 The standards of beauty they encountered were the privilege of fair skin, straight hair, and thin features, in contrast to "African" dark skin, curly hair, and wider noses and mouths.
 Some slaves had to adapt to European beauty styles to survive (literally).
-Often they would serve as barbers and/or beauticians for their white owners.
+Often, they would serve as barbers and/or beauticians for their white owners.
 Other slaves attempted to stay with traditional African hair customs, like braiding hair using African patterns and natural herbs from trees for their hair and skincare.

 There are many different tonal qualities to African American hair, from medium browns and reddish mahogany to the darkest blue-black.
 When slavery ended, there was an overabundance of blacks who were knowledgeable in European hair care.
 The need for blacks knowledgeable in black hair care began to grow.
 It was then that the kitchen beauty shops began.
 There was a growing number of black beauty shops everywhere.
-As the number of commercial establishments grew, barbershops and beauty parlors became increasingly important in the economic and social structure of Black communities.
+As the number of commercial establishments grew, barbershops and beauty parlors became increasingly important in Black communities' economic and social structure.

 Beauty salons and barbershops became places to get your hair done and locations where Blacks could talk about their community.
 In the barbershops, you could usually find a couple of men playing a game of chess, cards, or dominoes while talking about what is happening in the black community.
 You could usually jump into a conversation about the town gossip in the beauty salons.
 Many film adaptations of African American themes use these businesses to show Black culture in the United States.
 Coming to America, 1988; Malcolm X, 1992; and Barber Shop, 2002 are examples.
 Over the years, beauty salons and barbershops have come to provide a unique social function.